jongomez/wedge/README.md

 # Wedge

-Wedge is an alternative runtime for running and building machine learning models in web browsers.
+Wedge is a web based machine learning framework.

 ## What This Project Currently Does